Lowband21/Hackathon-2025-Backend/project_state.md

     *   Models `PersonalityQuestion` and `PersonalityAnswer` are defined to store questions and user responses linked to their profile.
     *   Answers are submitted during onboarding via the `POST /api/onboarding/` endpoint.

+5.  **API Testing:**
+    *   Automated tests using Django REST Framework's `APITestCase` have been implemented in `backend/api/tests.py`.
+    *   Current tests cover the primary success ("happy path") scenarios and basic failure conditions (authentication/authorization) for the onboarding, authentication (JWT obtain/refresh), profile management (GET/PATCH), and personality question listing endpoints.
+    *   Further tests covering edge cases and various invalid input scenarios can be added for increased robustness.

 ## Project Structure (`backend` directory)

 ```